Assyrian continuity: Other forms of continuity

+Assyrian settlements

-In addition to continuity in self-designation and self-perception, there continued to be important continuities between ancient and contemporary Mesopotamia in terms of religion, literary culture and settlement well after the post-imperial period.
-Assyrian settlements continued to be occupied into the Christian period.
+Assyrian settlements continued to be occupied into the Christian period and through to the present day.
 The ancient capital of Nineveh, for instance, became the seat of a bishop, the Bishop of Nineveh, and a church (later converted to a mosque under Islamic rule) was built on top of the ruins of an ancient Assyrian palace.
 The main population center in the city gradually shifted to the opposite bank of the river, which became the city today known as Mosul; ancient Nineveh only gradually fell into ruin and eventually became open countryside.
 Though most of the old population centers were similarly gradually abandoned and fell into ruin some also endured.
 The ancient city of Arbela, today known as Erbil, has been continuously inhabited since the time of the Neo-Assyrian Empire.

+Religion

-Although the ancient Mesopotamian pantheon ceased to be worshipped at Assur with the city's destruction in the 3rd century AD, it persisted at other localities, despite the overwhelming conversion of the region to Christianity, for much longer; the old faith persisted at Harran until at least the 10th century and at Mardin until as late as the 18th century.
+Although the ancient Mesopotamian pantheon ceased to be worshipped in Assur and its surrounds with the city's destruction in the 3rd century AD, it persisted at other Assyrian localities, despite the overwhelming conversion of the region to Syriac Christianity, for much longer; the old faith persisted at Harran until at least the 10th century and at Mardin until as late as the 18th century.

+The Fast of Nineveh is a three-day fast commemorating the repentance of the Ninevites at the hands of Jonah and is found in all of the traditional churches of modern Assyrians, such as the Syriac Orthodox Church, Assyrian Church of the East and Chaldean Catholic Church.
+This fast is unique to the Assyrian Christian communities and connects Assyrians to their ancient heritage.

+Nusardil (Feast of God) is another religious festival unique to Assyrians and found across all three churches and is usually celebrated in July.
+Following the holy mass, members of the community throw water at each other in an act of cleansing the path of God.
+This tradition likely finds its origins in ancient Assyrian and Mesopotamian rituals, such as the New Year.
+Such festivals, among others found locally in the Assyrian community, served to adapt to Christian needs yet also recall their ancient Assyrian heritage, acting as a link to a pre-Christian past.
+Certain Syriac religious works from the fourth or fifth century AD also drew on Assyro-Babylonian stories and fables, not found anywhere in other Christian texts, incorporating these concepts into their writings.